3slam11/noted/README.md

 </div>

-Noted helps you organize movies, TV series, books, and games across **To-Do** and **Finished** lists.
-Discover new titles, track progress, and analyze your habits—all in one app.
+Noted is a tracker that helps you organize movies, TV series, books, and games across **To-Do** and **Finished** lists.
+Discover new titles, and analyze your habits—all in one app.

 <p float="left">
   <img src="https://github.com/user-attachments/assets/d31e6a87-9f18-4e14-ae26-013d9ffbd3cb" width="30%"/>